 - In Job Costing, the cost is ascertained after the completion of the job, but in Process Costing, the cost of each job is determined.

 - In job costing, losses are not bifurcated.
 On the contrary, in process costing normal losses are ascertained carefully, while the abnormal losses are bifurcated.

 - In job costing, WIP may or may or may not be present at the end of the financial year.
 As against this, WIP will always be present, irrespective of the quantity, in the beginning, or at the end of the accounting period, in process costing.

 There is no comparison between Job Costing and Process Costing because both the methods are used in different industries.
 Although, the differences exist in the two methods.
-One such difference is, each job requires a high degree of supervision and control, but the process does not require so, as they are standardised in nature.
+One such difference is, each job requires a high degree of supervision and control, but the process does not require so, as they are standardized in nature.